PANDA: Prompt Transfer Meets Knowledge Distillation for Efficient Model Adaptation: Experiments

-To investigate the universality of our proposed methods, we conduct extensive experiments on 5 different scales of PLMs, \textit{i.e.}, BERT-large~(340M), BERT-base~(110M), BERT-medium~(42M), BERT-small~(29M) and BERT-tiny~(4.4M).
-The cutting-edge method P-Tuning-v2~\cite{liu2021p} is introduced to perform basic prompt-tuning\footnote{We implement our methods based on \url{https://github.com/THUDM/P-tuning-v2}}.
-We use AdamW optimizer to tune our models with 8 NVIDIA A100~(40GB) GPUs.
-For each dataset, we perform grid-search for the learning rate on \{5e-3, 7e-3, 1e-2\}, batch size on \{16, 32, 64\} and epoch on \{20, 40, 60, 80, 100\}.
+We adopt our methods to fine-tune 5 different scales of PLMs, \textit{i.e.}, BERT-large~(340M), BERT-base~(110M), BERT-medium~(42M), BERT-small~(29M) and BERT-tiny~(4.4M).
+The cutting-edge method P-Tuning-v2~\cite{liu2021p} is introduced to perform basic prompt-tuning.
+We use AdamW optimizer to tune our models with 8 NVIDIA A100 GPUs.
+For each dataset, we perform a grid search for the learning rate on \{5e-3, 7e-3, 1e-2\}, the batch size on \{16, 32, 64\}, and epoch on \{20, 40, 60, 80, 100\}.
 The dropout rate is set to 0.1 and the input sequence length is 128.
-For the prompt length, we follow prior work~\cite{vu2021spot} and set it to a fixed number of 20 tokens in all cases (The detailed hyper-parameters are listed in Appendix~\ref{appendix_a}).
-We compare our PANDA approach with full-parameter model-tuning, basic prompt-tuning without any transfer and vanilla prompt transfer method~\cite{vu2021spot}.
-Note that the PLMs are fixed during training in all experiments, except those on the model-tuning.
-Additionally, it is also noteworthy that we evaluate the performance in the full-data scenario for all experiments.
+For the prompt length, we follow prior work~\cite{vu2021spot} and set it to a fixed number of 20 tokens in all cases\footnote{{\zqh As stated in the P-Tuning-v2~\cite{liu2021p}, the different tasks achieve their best performance with different prompt lengths.
+However, in the vanilla PoT scenarios, the prompt lengths across different tasks should be equal, so that the prompt embeddings can be reused between different tasks.
+Hence, we follow the prior works~\cite{vu2021spot,su2021transferability} and set a fixed prompt length for all tasks, which may cause the performance discrepancy between the original P-Tuning-v2 paper~\cite{liu2021p} and our re-implementations.}}, {\zqh \textit{i.e.}, continuous prompts with 20 token lengths are added in every layer as prefix tokens} (The detailed hyper-parameters are also listed in Table~\ref{tab:dataset_details}).
+For references, we compare our \our approach with full-parameter model-tuning, regular prompt-tuning {\zqh methods (\textit{i.e.}, the vanilla prompt-tuning method, Lester~et~al.~\cite{lester2021power}, and a more powerful prompt-tuning method, P-Tuning-v2~\cite{liu2021p})} without any transfer, and vanilla PoT methods. {\zqh Specifically, since the SPoT~\cite{vu2021spot} is the first and most representative PoT method, we use it as the main baseline method.
+Moreover, we also compare our method with the more cutting-edge PoT methods, \textit{i.e.}, ATTEMPT~\cite{asai2022attempt} and SEMoE~\cite{peng2022model}.} It is noteworthy that most PLMs are fixed during training in all experiments, except those with model-tuning.
+Additionally, note that we evaluate the performance in the full-data scenario for all experiments.